Paw

 What is a Luxating Patella in Dogs

-Luxating patella is the displacement of the kneecap from its normal position in the groove of the long bone (thigh bone) called the femur, either toward the outside (lateral) or inner side (medial) of the leg.
+Luxating patella is the displacement of the kneecap from its normal position in the groove of the thigh bone called the femur, either toward the outer side (lateral) or inner side (medial) of the groove.

-It is usually classified into four grades depending on its severity from grade 1 where the kneecap is loose and can be popped back easily into place to grade 4 where the kneecap is dislocated permanently and cannot be pushed back in place.
+It is usually classified into four grades depending on the tendency for the kneecap to dislocate.
+This ranges from grade 1 where the kneecap can be dislocated but immediately reduces back to the groove, to grade 4 where the kneecap is dislocated permanently and cannot be pushed back into place.

 DogIcon